ortelius/outreach/blogs/how-to-bake-an-ortelius-pi-part03.md

 #### Connect your repositories

-- Only connect your application repositories here and not anything to do with infrastructure
+- Only import your application repositories here and not anything to do with infrastructure

 ![gimlet repos](images/how-to-bake-an-ortelius-pi/part03/15-gimlet-repos.png)